Do You Need Employment?

 Where Are You Looking For Employment?

 Make prayer your priority when looking for a new job!
-Being unemployed can be very stressful, from my personal experiences in the past, but God knows what you need and how to fill your needs.
-However, I found out that prayer, word of mouth, and learning some can help are the top three tools to find a job!
+Being unemployed can be very stressful, based on my personal experiences, but God knows what you need and how to fill your needs.
+However, prayer, word of mouth, and learning some can help are the top three tools for finding a job!
+Just imagine for a moment if Jesus had a resume, and what it would look like?

-It is also critical to keep the right attitude and trust that God controls everything.
-Yes, it can blow your self-esteem, but realize that this is a temporary thing you are going through in your life.
-While you are looking for employment, make finding a new job your new full-time job.
+Keeping the right attitude and trust that God controls everything is also critical.
+Yes, it can blow your self-esteem, but realize that this is a temporary thing you are going through.
+While looking for employment, make finding a new job your new full-time job.
 Build your resume, look on the internet, make phone calls, contact friends for leads and opportunities, brainstorm, and be sure to keep up your physical health during this brief time.

 My dad taught me something critical that helped me in my life.
 Need to find employment; “When you do a job, do it good!” ~ Bill Greguska